Aktuelle Infos von Indianern in Nordamerika in Englisch

 Dear Evelin,

-Wopila tanka — my gratitude for your solidarity with our youth and ancestors!
+Wopila tanka — my gratitude to you for protecting our homelands!

 Tokata Iron Eyes